-Guided Winter Wolf and Wildlife Tour Sample Itinerary
+Guided Winter Wildlife Tours Sample Itinerary:

 The day starts with an early pick up from your place of lodging.
 Take advantage of the late sunrise and drive towards the Lamar Valley under the cover of darkness.
 See the early morning sun and alpen glow, while discovering the animal activity of the previous night.
 After searching for wildlife, discover the Mammoth Terraces, the largest active travertine terraces on earth.
 The clear and crisp air of winter provides great photo opportunities.
 Winter tours and wildlife watching are based near the north entrance to Yellowstone.
 The town of Gardiner, Montana and Mammoth Hot Springs, Wyoming are the typical starting points for winter tours.

-Guided Winter Wolf and Wildlife Tours Pricing:
+Guided Yellowstone Winter Wolf and Wildlife Tours Pricing:

-$99 for each additional person
+$75 for each additional person